-Don’t forget to stay safe while getting rid of snakes in your property by wearing appropriate shoes, paired with snake gaiters or chaps for extra protection.
+Don’t forget to stay safe while getting rid of snakes in your property by wearing appropriate snake-proof shoes, or regular boots paired with snake gaiters or chaps for extra protection.
 Since our legs are the most common target for biting snakes, it’s essential that we cover the area with a puncture-resistant material.

 Now that your home doesn’t look very welcoming, you may be lucky to never see the wriggling visitors again.
 Yet, these measures don’t guarantee long-term success as such, especially if the snakes have a nest somewhere on your property.
 This might mean you need to go nuclear with specialized traps and snake repellents.

 What to Use to Get Rid of Snakes: Deterrents and Traps

 Please mind that snakes play an important part in the ecosystem.
 For example, they are good at keeping some pests in check.
 There are large but non-dangerous species that can eat deadly snakes, too.
 That’s why I always advise against snake extermination techniques such as poison.

 If you’ve been wondering what kills snakes in the yard, consider removing live serpents instead.
 Here’s how you can do it.

 Snakes repellents are one way to keep the slithering creatures off your territory.
 Most rely on strong, offensive smell, while others generate ultrasound tones that the reptiles find frightening.
 Products in the latter category are usually versatile, also deterring some rodents and even stray cats.